darothen/ai-models-for-all/README.md

   these credentials, it wasn't a high priority).
 - Only PanguWeather is currently supported; once the basic kinks of this tool are worked out with test users, we can quickly add FourCastNet and GraphCast.
-- A single initialization date and forecast lead time is hard-coded for testing purposes.
-  These will ultimately be configurable via the command line so you can run an arbitrary forecast.
 - The current application only runs on [Modal](https://www.modal.com); in the future, it would be great to port this to other serverless platforms.